clajiness/qbop/README.md

 > I'm not responsible for improper use of this script.

 ## Purpose
 This tool helps automate port forwarding from ProtonVPN to qBittorrent via OPNsense.
 The tool polls ProtonVPN for the given forwarded port, checks the port set in OPNsense and qBittorrent, and updates it if necessary.
+You can ignore qBittorrent by using the `QBIT_SKIP` environment variable.

 Version v0.5 and later allows you to skip qBittorrent and just sync Proton's forwarded port to OPNsense.

-## Docker Install
+## Docker Install (recommended)
 I recommend using the provided Docker container to simplify the set up of qbop.
 An example Docker Compose file is provided.

 The Docker container is available here: https://github.com/clajiness/qbop/pkgs/container/qbop